acharyaks90Academy/ng5Observable/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+##Observable

+an observable as an array whose items arrive asynchronously over time.
+Observables help you manage asynchronous data, such as data coming from a backend service.
+Observables are used within Angular itself, including Angular’s event system and its http client service.
+To use observables, Angular uses a third-party library called Reactive Extensions (RxJS).
+Observables are a proposed feature for ES 2016, the next version of JavaScript.